stansmoczyk/JavaNoobs/README.md

 UTF-8

 # Communication Methods
-Team members will be communicating through Zoom and Dobot.
+Team members will be communicating through Zoom and Discord.

 # License